gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker.md

 # Deploying Gaffer via Docker

-As demonstrated in the [quickstart](./quickstart.md) its very simple to start up a basic in memory gaffer graph using the available docker images.
+As demonstrated in the [quickstart](./quickstart.md) its very simple to start up a basic in memory gaffer graph using the available OCI (Open Container Initiative) images.

 However, for large scale graphs with persistent storage you will want to use a different storage backend; the recommended one being Accumulo.
 To do this a